Managing Billing Entries

 • Description — A text description of the charge or credit

-• Credit — The credit amount, shown in green (fuel reimbursements, refunds, adjustments in the member's favor)
+• Credit — The credit amount, shown in green (fuel reimbursements, refunds, adjustments in the member's favor).
+Credits created by an online payment carry an Online badge so you can distinguish Stripe payments from checks, cash, and manual adjustments

 • Charge — The debit amount (flight charges, dues, fees)